mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 	bantime  = 604800  ; 1 week
 	findtime = 86400   ; 1 day
 	maxretry = 5

+You might want to adjust `recidive` filter so `maxretry` is 3 instead of 5 like this:

+	maxretry = 3

 Then stop Fail2Ban service like this: